Toddler standing in a bright white kitchen holding a teal stainless steel water bottle with a flip-top straw lid, best toddler water bottles 2026

 How to Clean a Toddler Water Bottle (Without Losing Your Mind)

-My husband and I have a “all bottle parts on the drying rack by 9pm” rule that works maybe half the time, but here’s the honest daily routine that’s saved us from pink mold so far:
+In our house, the “all bottle parts on the drying rack by 9pm” rule works maybe half the time, but here’s the daily routine that’s most effective for preventing pink mold so far:

 1. Disassemble after every use.
 Pop off the lid.
 Remove the straw.
 Yes, every day.
 This is the single biggest thing that prevents pink mold.